Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.1/05-v11-optics-assembly.md

 :::

 3. Insert the bulb of the <Highlight color={colors.red}>PD cable</Highlight> in channel 1 into the pocket labeled <Highlight color={colors.red}>REF</Highlight>.
-4. Orient the bulb's leads such that when bent 90 degrees, it does not interfere with the IR LED bulb next to it.
+2. _Slowly_ bend the bulb's leads 90 degrees, as seen.
 5. Insert the bulb of the <Highlight color={colors.blue}>PD cable</Highlight> in channel 2 into the pocket labeled <Highlight color={colors.blue}>90°</Highlight>.
-6. Bend the leads 90 degrees.
+2. _Slowly_ bend the bulb's leads 90 degrees, as seen.

 :::tip
-Inspect each LED and PD to confirm that neither of the leads are touching.
+Inspect each LED and PD to confirm that their leads are not touching each other.
 :::

 7. Secure all bulbs with LED caps.